Lactucin

 Lactucin is a bitter substance that forms a white crystalline solid and belongs to the group of sesquiterpene lactones.
 It is found in some varieties of lettuce and is an ingredient of lactucarium.
-It has been shown to have analgesic and sedative properties.
-It has also shown some antimalarial effects.
 It is also found in dandelion coffee.

-It acts as an adenosine receptor agonist.
+It has been shown to have analgesic and sedative properties, which are speculated to occur via modulation of the GABAA receptor, as well as antimalarial activity.